AK391/gemini-gradio/README.md

 with gr.Blocks() as demo:
     with gr.Tab("Gemini Pro"):
-        gr.load('gemini-pro', src=gemini_gradio.registry)
+        gr.load('gemini-1.5-pro-002', src=gemini_gradio.registry)
-    with gr.Tab("Gemini Pro Vision"):
+    with gr.Tab("gemini-1.5-flash"):
-        gr.load('gemini-pro-vision', src=gemini_gradio.registry)
+        gr.load('gemini-1.5-flash', src=gemini_gradio.registry)

 demo.launch()
 ```

 # Under the Hood

-The `gemini-gradio` Python library has two dependencies: `google-generativeai` and `gradio`.
+The `gemini-gradio` Python library has two dependencies: `openai` and `gradio`.
 It defines a "registry" function `gemini_gradio.registry`, which takes in a model name and returns a Gradio app.

 # Supported Models in Gemini